-RM-CESU Current Newsletter: May 2013
+RM-CESU Current Newsletter: March 2014

 Upcoming RM-CESU and Partner Events

 February 2-4, 2014: International Conference on Outdoor Leadership, Salt Lake City, UT.
 The conference will feature workshops centered on the WEA curriculum’s educational components, research and program symposiums, a keynote address about current issues facing outdoor leaders, and a celebration of 50 Years of the Wilderness Act.

 February 19-20, 2014: Eighth Montana Plant Conservation Conference, Montana State University, Bozeman, MT, The first day will be a symposium on plant pollination.
 Topics will include: effects of fragmentation on pollinators, phenology of pollinators and their plants, generalist versus specialist pollinators, invasive plants and pollinator communities, and effects of prescribed fire on pollinators.
 In addition, there will be a pollinator identification workshop.
 The second day will be devoted to reviewing the status of Montana Natural Heritage Program species of concern and nominations for Important Plant Area designation.

 March 17-19, 2014: Climate Change Adaptation in the Crown of the Continent Ecosystem, Missoula, MT

 March 26-29, 2014: 85th Annual Conference of the Northwest Scientific Association, University of Montana, Missoula, MT.
 This conference is jointly hosted with the UM College of Forestry & Conservation - Distinguished Plum Creek Lecture Series.
 Together we will explore The Future of Forests & Forest Management: Change, Uncertainty, & Adaptation.

 July 13-16, 2014: 2nd North America Congress for Conservation Biology